-For those sites either fully or partially funded by MCVET the cooperators will be responsible for the placement of 1 generic MCVET sign at the site.
-Signs will be provided by MCVET.
-Signs must be up prior to July 1st.
+Cooperators will be responsible for the placement of one generic MCVET sign at the site.
+Plot stakes will be provided by MCVET.
+Signs and stakes must be up prior to July 5th 2021.

-Signs will be delivered to each cooperator, or can be picked up with the seed.
+Stakes will be delivered to each cooperator.
 Cooperators should have an inventory of the generic MCVET signs to use.
 If the cooperator doesn't have a sign they should email the MCVET Coordinator by the end of May to allow enough time for a new sign to be made and delivered.